 The best way of getting rid of ants is to use an Integrated Pest Management program to identify the source and use low-risk effective methods to effectively neutralize the pests.

 Ants can be more than just a nuisance.
-Odorous ants contaminate food and carpenter ants build nests by tunneling through wood—damaging wall framing and other wood materials of your house.
+Odorous ants contaminate food and carpenter ants build nests by tunneling through wood — damaging wall framing and other wood materials of your house, located in Eastern Connecticut.

 Avoid creating a haven for ants.
 Ants look for food, water, and shelter.
 Try to minimize their access to each.